Contact Center as a Service Market To Triple Growth Amid Concerns

 • High staff turnover.
 High employee resignation threatens the call center industry.
 The whole process of recruiting, hiring, and training new employees is time-consuming and expensive.
 The main reasons for high turnover are stiff market competition and employee health problems due to irregular work shifts.

 • Competent-talent shortage.
 A large number of skilled individuals enter the workforce every year.
 Despite this, it is incapable of meeting the rising demand for CCaaS.
 Service providers specialize in obtaining qualified personnel for the job.
-But due to the current trend, even they find it challenging to get the right workers for positions.
+But due to the current trend, they find it challenging to get the right workers for positions.

 What Are the Emerging Technologies in the CCaaS Market?